OleksiyRudenko/EventBooster/doc/PROCESS.md

 In context of Event:
  * Invitee - invited by host to visit landing page/registration
  * Subscriber - subscribed for event launch notice
- * Rejector - rejected further notices at any stage.
-Reasons stored
  * Registered - registered while not paid yet
+ * Pending - didn't reject promo and payment reminders but `Z` has been reached before individual became Attendee
  * Attendee - admittance paid
- * Pending - didn't reject but `Z` reached before individual became Attendee
  * Graduate - attended event
  * Skipper - paid but didn't attend event

+Individual may also reject any further promo and payment reminder emailing
+(set noPresalesReminder property), which doesn't affect status advancement (e.g. Registered->Attendee) and any other communications
+(payment/registration confirmation, tickets, stop-sales notice etc.)

 User states and transitions inbetween: